Skip to content

 Extra types

-You can always take a look at the generated typed-router.d.ts file to inspect what are the generated types. unplugin-vue-router improves upon many of the existing types in vue-router and adds a few ones as well:
+You can always take a look at the generated typed-router.d.ts file to inspect what are the generated types. unplugin-vue-router creates and exports a couple of types, among them, RouteNamedMap with all the route records, typed, in your application.
+Each route record contains the route's name, path, typed params and a list of its child route names.

-The RouteNamedMap interface gives you access to all the metadata associated with a route.
-It can also be extended to enable types for dynamic routes that are added during runtime.
+The RouteNamedMap interface contains all the routes in your application along with their metadata.
+You can augment it to add types for dynamic routes that are added during runtime.

 ts